An Honest Look at the Drum Rudiments

 At least, that’s how I would rank them as they are written.
 For instance, I never play the single stroke four or the single stroke seven as they are written; I always add an accent at the end.
 In this form, these two rudiments are closer to the oft–forgotten ruff.

 I really can’t help but think that drummers just worry too much about the rudiments.
-When new drummers get started out, they are often told to learn the rudiments, but I’m not a fan of that direction at all.
+When new drummers get started, they are often told (almost dogmatically) to learn the rudiments without further comment, and I’m not a fan of that direction at all.
 Most new drummers are probably more interested in learning how to play a solid groove than they are in knowing what a triple ratamacue is and how to use it.

 If you really want to learn the rudiments, I always say to get a rudiment book.
 I often sing the praises of The Savage Rudimental Workshop by Matt Savage.
 Once you get through it and learn all 40 rudiments, you’ll probably conclude that you can go the rest of your drum set career without touching most of them ever again.